-- Road marking tape may be used in place of thermoplastic markings or marking paint - individual tape lengths shall be no more than 2.5 m in length. - Pre-formed thermoplastic markings may be used in place of hot applied thermoplastic materials - individual lengths shall be no more than 2.5 m in length. - 3) No alternatives may be used in place of specialist materials such as rib markings without the prior approval of the Authority.
+- b) Pre-formed thermoplastic markings may be used in place of hot applied thermoplastic materials - individual lengths shall be no more than 2.5 m in length. - No alternatives may be used in place of specialist materials such as rib markings without the prior approval of the Authority.

-\$11.2 Street Furniture and Special Features
+S11.2 Street Furniture and Special Features

-Street furniture and other special features, such as tactile paving removed to facilitate road works, shall be replaced in the same position and layout before opening the road to traffic and pedestrians.
+S11.2.1 Street furniture and other special features, such as tactile paving removed to facilitate road works, shall be replaced in the same position and layout before opening the road to traffic and pedestrians.
 Items removed to facilitate road works must be carefully stored and maintained during the works.
 Advice on replacement may be provided by the Authority.